Spectral properties of $p$-Sombor matrices and beyond: Regression model for boiling point and some other invariants

 On the other hand, with the data of Table \ref{table2}, scatter plots between AcenFac (resp.
 Entropy, SNar, HNar) of octane isomers and Sombor spectral radius, Sombor energy are shown in Figure \ref{fig-5} and \ref{fig-6}.
 And

 From \cite{wlwl2020}, we know that the correction coefficient $(R)$ between boiling ponits of benzenoid hydrocarbons and eccentricity spectral radius is 0.7167, we compare the correction coefficient of Sombor spectral radius, Sombor energy with other spectral radius, energy, we find the Sombor energy (resp.
 Sombor spectral radius) is also a better predictor.
 The boiling points and Sombor energy is highly correlated since the correction coefficient (R) between boiling ponits of benzenoid hydrocarbons of Sombor energy is 0.9950.
 This points to the applicability of Sombor energy in QSPR analysis.
-So, Sombor energy can predict physico-chemical properties of compounds.